ptzortzinis/File-Encryption-App/README.md

 # File-Encryption-App

-This Python application provides secure file encryption, decryption, and password management using two modes:
+This is a Python application for file encryption, decryption, and password management.
+It supports both authenticated encryption using AES-GCM and integrity-only protection using HMAC-SHA256.

-AES-GCM (AEAD) for authenticated encryption (confidentiality + integrity)

-HMAC-SHA256 for integrity-only protection

-Features
-Authenticated Encryption (AES-GCM)
+Encryption Options

-128-bit or 256-bit AES

-Nonce-based encryption with optional key rotation

-HMAC Integrity Protection

-SHA-256 based message authentication
+You can choose between two security goals: full encryption with integrity (AES-GCM) or integrity-only protection (HMAC).
+AES-GCM uses a random nonce for every encryption and supports optional key rotation on file access.

+Security Levels
+Three security levels are available: low (AES-128, 50,000 iterations), medium (AES-256, 100,000 iterations), and high (AES-256, 200,000 iterations).
+These affect the key length and PBKDF2 iteration count.

 Key Derivation

-Uses PBKDF2 with salt and configurable iterations

-Key Rotation

-Optionally re-encrypts data every time it's accessed
+Passwords are strengthened using PBKDF2 with SHA-256, salt, and configurable iteration counts.
+This helps defend against brute-force attacks and ensures key uniqueness.

+Output Files
+Each encryption generates two files: the encrypted file (filename.ext.enc) and a metadata file (filename.ext.enc.meta) that stores cryptographic parameters like salt, nonce, and iteration count.

+Decryption and Verification
+The app automatically detects the encryption mode from the metadata and decrypts or verifies the file accordingly.
+AES-GCM decrypts the data, while HMAC checks the file’s integrity.

-Password Management
+Password Change

-Change passwords securely without revealing plaintext
+Passwords can be changed securely without exposing the original data.
+The file is verified using the old password and re-protected with the new one, including new salt and metadata.

 Requirements
-Python 3.6+

-cryptography module

-Install required library:
+Python 3.6 or newer is required.
+Install the cryptography library with:

 bash
 Copy
 Edit
 pip install cryptography
-Usage
-Run the application:

-bash
-Copy
-Edit
-python encryptor.py
-You'll be prompted to:

-Encrypt a file

-Choose AES-GCM or HMAC

-Select a security level (low, medium, high)

-Optional key rotation for AEAD

-Decrypt a file

-Automatically detects mode from metadata

-Change password

-Secure re-encryption with new password

-Security Levels
-Level	Key Size	PBKDF2 Iterations
-Low	AES-128	50,000
-Medium	AES-256	100,000
-High	AES-256	200,000

-Output
-When encrypting, the program generates:

-filename.ext.enc: Encrypted file

-filename.ext.enc.meta: JSON metadata containing encryption parameters